trismei/obzerra-d2/readme.md

 | `sample_data.csv` | Lightweight sample for UI smoke tests. | Safe to share publicly; contains anonymized values. |

 All assets are stored locally in `assets/` to avoid any dependency on third-party storage providers.

+## User Guide
+The [Obzerra User Guide](docs/user-guide.md) consolidates onboarding instructions for partner companies.
+It includes the standard CSV template (with required fields highlighted), upload checklists, and tips so every organization can prepare data the same way before using the batch analysis workflow.

 ## Local Development Guide
 ### Using UV (recommended)